-In March 2023, we published the Company's first Environmental, Social, and Governance (ESG) Report.
+In March 2024, the Company's 2023 Environmental, Social, and Governance Report was published.
 This comprehensive report outlines the Company's approach to integrating ESG management into our corporate strategy and highlights our sustainability achievements to date.
-The strategies detailed in the 2022 ESG Report have formalized our commitment to sustainability.
+The strategies detailed in the 2023 ESG Report have formalized our commitment to sustainability.
 We look forward to continuing to improve our position as a sustainable and responsible company in our industry.

 We would like to thank our stockholders for their support and investment.
-We also wish to recognize the many contributions of all our employees and associates whose efforts have resulted in our continued growth and success.
+We also wish to recognize the many contributions of all our employees and supply partners whose efforts have resulted in our continued growth and success.